NithinSangsi/MaterialUI_React_Library/README.md

 ---

-# 👨‍💻 Author

-Developed by **Nithin Sangsi**

----

-# ⭐ Acknowledgement
+# ⭐ As of NOW

-Recipe data is fetched from an **online recipe API** used for demonstration and educational purposes.
+Recipe data is fetched from an **online recipe API** used for demonstration and Learning purposes.

 ---